japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ProgressReporter.md

 In the end, `finishTrigger` disables `isTriggerActive` flag of <<currentStatus, StreamingQueryStatus>> (i.e. sets it to `false`).

-NOTE: `finishTrigger` is used exclusively when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream, run the activated streaming query>> (after <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream-triggerExecution, triggerExecution Phase>> at the end of a streaming batch).
+NOTE: `finishTrigger` is used exclusively when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream, run the activated streaming query>> (after <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream-triggerExecution, triggerExecution Phase>> at the end of a streaming batch).

 === [[reportTimeTaken]] Time-Tracking Section (Recording Execution Time for Progress Reporting) -- `reportTimeTaken` Method